ahmetcanaydemir/ahmetcanaydemir/README.md

 <div style="margin-bottom: 40px"></div>

-I am working as Software Development Engineer at Amazon.
-I'm passionate about Go, JavaScript, and C\#.
-I also develop at kodvizit which is my own initiative.
-I am always open to collaborating on projects and innovative ideas.
-Feel free to connect with me.
+As a Software Development Engineer at Amazon, I am driven by my passion for programming languages such as Go, JavaScript, and C#.
+I also have my own initiative, kodvizit, where I pursue personal development projects.
+I welcome the opportunity to collaborate on new and innovative ideas, so don't hesitate to reach out to me.

 - 🔭 I’m currently working on a cool private project
 - 🌱 I’m currently learning apache cassandra